canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 the Ubuntu package that provides the userspace utility is called ``nftables`` and this documentation will refer to it as the ``nftables`` Ubuntu package.

+This page gradually builds an example ``nftables`` configuration file that is adequate for a Linux host which offers network services (such as SSH and HTTP) over IPv4 and IPv6 connectivity to a Local Area Network (LAN).

 Table of contents
 -----------------